CMakePP/CMakePPLang/paper/paper.md

 considered, but it was determined that it would take similar time to come decipher CMake++ as it would to develop CMakePPLang.

-*ZDC: There are other related project, listed [here](https://github.com/CMakePP/.github/blob/main/docs/source/about/other_projects.rst).
-Do we want to discuss each of them?
-If so, I think we need to shorten the discussion of each one instead of the keeping each one around the length of the CMake++ comparison*

 CMakePPLang has been developed to provide extensions to the CMake language which provide objected-oriented functionality and other quality-of-life improvements.
 The main features of CMakePPLang are the object-oriented